-The number of pilots will be determined by the nature of the vessel and any structures which limit visibility.
+The number of pilots will be determined by the nature of the operation and any structures which limit visibility.

-Tugs will normally make fast in the most suitable manner, agreed by pilot/master as per the barge proforma.
+Tugs will normally make fast in the most suitable manner, agreed by Pilot/ Tow Master as per the barge proforma.

-Agent to ensure rigging crew are suitably experienced and equipped with VHF radio.
+Tow Master to ensure rigging crew are suitably experienced and equipped with VHF radio.

-Agent should ensure that appropriate vessel for embarking / disembarking rigging crew is arranged
+Tow Master should ensure that appropriate vessel for embarking / disembarking rigging crew is arranged